luffah/obkey/README.md

 # obkey - openbox key editor - undead
 ```
-obkey development was dead.
+ObKey development was dead.
-but, an evil sorceress summoned it as an UNDEAD.
-now, with its code contaminated by the GPL virus, it bites.
-coming soon to a computer near you.
+it was reborn. and is sleeping again.

+Actually, i no more use OpenBox since 2019.

+If you use OpenBox and want to ensure ObKey still working well, feel free to grab the project
+and notify in Issues you are improving it (there may have technical question you can ask).
 ```

 ![ObKey](wiki/screenshot_obkey.png)

 # News
-Version `1.3` is finally released !
-Now Obkey support searching (related to the command) and sorting.
+Version `1.3` is released !
+Obkey support searching (related to the command) and sorting.
 Some standard keybindings are now implemented:

  * copy        `Control-c`